SJSU-CADRE-CLASSES/SJSU_X3D_17/Final_Ideation/AnthonyFlores_Ideation.md

-<p> My concept or idea is create a floating city or variety of floating objects either in VR or in an animation</p>
+<p> My idea for this final project is create a floating city or variety of floating objects either in VR or in an animation.
+I plan on using sculptris and in relation to maya and unity to generate my floating objects.
+I'm hoping to get this running on VR, but in the event  I unable to make this in Unity, I will make a maya animated gif</p>